thebyrdman-git/ansai/docs/index.md

 ### Real AI Analysis Example

-When your service crashes, traditional monitoring says: `"story-stages failed"`
+When your service crashes, traditional monitoring says: `"my-flask-app failed"`

 ANSAI's AI analyzes and tells you: